 Please note that the rules governing whether you have protection under the 85 year rule from a reduction to your benefits if you choose to draw them before 65, and the level of that protection, are quite complex.
-If you are thinking of voluntarily retiring or asking for flexible retirement before your Normal Pension Age, you should contact your Pension Fund administrator for a quotation of the benefits payable.
+If you are thinking of voluntarily retiring or asking for flexible retirement before your Normal Pension Age, you should contact your Pension Fund administrator / the Fund / the Pensions Section for a quotation of the benefits payable.
 If you are thinking of asking for flexible retirement you should firstly contact your employer to check what their policy is for this type of retirement.